1. Home

 • arrange employee support services like welfare and counselling

-• develop HR policies, handbooks and procedures
+• develop company HR policies and procedures

 • maintain confidential employee records